Lake Macquarie (New South Wales)

-Lake Macquarie is twice as large as Sydney Harbour and is the largest coastal salt water lagoon in the Southern Hemisphere.
+Lake Macquarie is twice as large as Sydney Harbour and is the largest coastal salt water lake in the Southern Hemisphere.
 It is slightly smaller than Port Stephens, which is about 43 km to the northeast of the lagoon.

 History

 Aboriginal people of the Awabakal nation lived in the area surrounding what is now known as Lake Macquarie for thousands of years.
 The name Awaba, which means "a plain surface" was used to describe the lagoon.
 There are several significant sites in and around this country.
 Including; Butterfly Cave, Glenrock State Reserve and Pulbah Island Nature Reserve.

 Lake Macquarie was first encountered by Europeans, in July 1800, by Captain William Reid, who had been tasked with obtaining a cargo of coal from the outcropping seams on the southern side of the Hunter River.
 Mistaking Moon Island for Nobby's and the entrance to Lake Macquarie at Swansea Heads for the mouth of the Hunter River, he obtained his cargo of coal from a seam outcropping in the southern headland at the lagoon's entrance—a headland since known as ‘Reid’s Mistake’—and so accidentally revealed to the settlers both the lagoon and the coastal coalfields of the area.
 Since the location seemed to match the description given to him, he presumed that he had reached the Hunter.
 It was only upon his return to Sydney that Reid found that he had not travelled far enough north to have reached the Hunter River.
 The name "Reid's Mistake" was used for the lagoon until 1826, when it was renamed in honour of Governor Lachlan Macquarie.